Tj020501/Data-Journalism-Final-/README.md

 __Step-by-step answer:__

-1. Insert a pivot table from the data sheet so that we may compare all the cities report killings together.
+1. Insert a pivot table from the sheet with all the data so that we may compare all the cities report killings together from all years.
 2. When the Pivot Table is open, insert the category "City or County" into the rows column so that all the cities may be listed.
 3. Next put the category "N_killed" into the values section of your pivot table.
 (Be sure that the values for N_killed are summarized by the sum)
 4. Referring back to the rows sections that contains the cities, change the sorting to "Sort by N_killed"